 Research by McKinsey & Company found that one in three jobs we know today could be automated.
 The same research says that 5% of jobs could completely disappear or be done by robots or computers.
 We are talking about vocations such are food delivery, construction, office administration, manufacturing, retail, data entry keyers, library technicians, and telemarketers.
 Even medicine could be changed by artificial intelligence.
 But for now, human lives are still in human hands.

 Does automation create more jobs?

-Automation doesn’t necessarily mean great job loss for millions of people.
+Automation doesn’t necessarily mean great job loss for millions of people as many unemployment statistics indicate.
 It could also be a great job opportunity.
 A report from the MansPower Group predicts that some jobs will be invented to do what robots can’t.
 In some manufacturing companies, owners already teach their employees how to do new jobs because manufacturing is one of the sectors that will most probably disappear.
 That’s why business owners want to give their workers proper education, so they are prepared when the switch comes.